OpenSecuritySummit/oss2019/content/tracks/OWASP-Projects/zap-how-to-use-it-session.md

 ---
-title        : Zap - How to use it type         : user-session track        : OWASP ZAP topics       : ["Owasp Project"] featured     : yes                   # review with summit team "yes" when_day     : Tue when_time    : Eve-1
+title        : Zap - How to use it type         : user-session track        : OWASP Projects categories   :
+    - ZAP
+featured     : yes                   # review with summit team "yes" when_day     : Tue
+when_time    : Eve-1